Taibur-Rahaman/Multi-Tenant-CRM-System/README.md

 ## 🎯 Product Overview

-Nexus CRM is a full-featured Customer Relationship Management system that helps vendors manage their customer interactions, automate workflows, and close more deals through intelligent insights.
+NeoBit CRM is a full-featured Customer Relationship Management system that helps vendors manage their customer interactions, automate workflows, and close more deals through intelligent insights.

 ### Key Features